5 Beginning Exercise For Seniors To Get In Shape

 Keeping the neck mobile is really important for numerous day-to-day activities, like driving.
 This neck stretch can be done as many times as you want over the course of a day.

-If you have a medicine ball, this exercise is a great idea since it does wonders for stability, balance and overall upper body endurance.
+This exercise is a great idea since it does wonders for stability, balance and overall upper body endurance.
 Avoid the move’s upper body part if you have back problems.
-If you don’t have a medicine ball, it can be replaced with a light weight dumbbell, around two to five pounds.
+If you have ankle weights you can add this to your ankles for more resistance as you get stronger.

 - In a standing position, hold the medicine ball in both your hands, right over the head.